-N o.
-Name Description 1 Configuration list You can access the configuration of accounts, network, events, and more from the configuration list or by clicking on the upper-right corner of the page.
+No. Name Description 1 Configuration list You can access the configuration of accounts, network, events, and more from the configuration list or by clicking on the upper-right corner of the page.
 2 Home page Go back to the home page.
 3 Function tiles Click each tile to access the corresponding function.
 4 Time Displays the current date and time.
 5 Event information View event information.
 6 System messages View system error messages, warnings, and notifications.
-7 Buzzer View buzzer messages.
-8 Background task View the tasks running in the background.
-9 System configuration You can access the configuration of accounts, network, events, and more by clicking the icon or from the configuration list on the home page.
-1 0 Login user Change the password, lock the user, log out, restart or shut down the Device.
-1 Full screen Display the interface in full screen
+7 One-click Diagnosis One-click diagnosis of device configuration and statuis to help users use the device better.
+8 Buzzer View buzzer messages.
+9 Background task View the tasks running in the background.
+10 System configuration You can access the configuration of accounts, network, events, and more by clicking the icon or from the configuration list on the home page.
+11 Login user Change the password, lock the user, log out, restart or shut down the Device.
+12 Full screen Display the interface in full screen